rafcamlet/show-me-db/README.md

 ```
 :ShowMeDB
 ```
-Move you to tabel in your schema.rb, structure.sql file, based on your model name or `self.table_name` if specific.
+Moves you to tabel in your schema.rb, structure.sql file, based on your model's name or `self.tabel_name` if specified.

 ```
-:ShowMeDB table_name
+:ShowMeDB tabel_name
 ```
-Move you to tabel, based on typed tabel name.
-Press `<tab>` to autocmplete.
+Moves you to tabel, based on typed tabel's name.
+Press `<tab>` to autocomplete.

 ```
 :ShowMeDBList
 ```
-Open buffer on right side with tabels names listed.
+Open buffer with tabels names listed.
 Press `<enter>` to jump to tabel.

 ```
 nnoremap <space>db